antarestupin/Accessible/doc/auto-construct.md

    * @Assert\Type("string")
    * @Initialize(true)
    */
-  private $baz; // A LogicException will be thrown
+  private $baz; // An \InvalidArgumentException will be thrown }
-}
 ```